p-ssanders/gateway-reference-system/PATH-TO-PROD.md

 Given the topology of this reference artifact, what would the path to production look like?

 ##  The "Hello World" Path to Production

+This path to production is the equivalent of a "hello world" app, in that it's the most simple set of steps a developer can take to transform their source code into a running application that can be accessed by users.

 -   Produce OCI images from source code locally
 -   Publish images to public OCI image registry, like DockerHub, locally
--   Provision/access a cluster on a cloud provider
+-   Provision/access a cluster on a cloud provider that is considered the production environment
--   Manually apply YAML to deploy containers on the cluster (i.e.: kubectl apply)
+-   Manually apply YAML to deploy containers on the cluster (i.e.: `kubectl apply`)
 -   Access the app for smoke tests

-Note all the decisions that are made along the way for a single pass along a very simple path to production.
+Note all the decisions that are made along the way for a single pass along a very simple path to production:
+-   How did you produce an OCI image?
+    -   Dockerfile?
+What's in it?
+Why?
+    -   Buildpacks?
+Which ones?
+Why?
+-   How did you push the image to the image registry?
+Did you use Dockerhub?
+    -   Did you tag the image?
+-   How did you provision a cluster?
+    -   Which cloud?
+Why?
+    -   What behavior does the cluster have out of the box?
+    -   Did you add additional behavior?
+Why?
+    -   How did you get access to the cluster?
+-   How did you apply the YAML?
+-   How did you access the app?
+    -   What was required to get this working?

+##  The Scalable Path to Production

+You did such a great job with the prior exercise, your organization promoted you to Chief Cloud Officer (CCO).
+You're now responsible for the migration of all your organizations' workloads to the kubernetes platform.
+Congratulations!

+How do you ensure the path to production scales to support an organization of 100 software development teams?

+Likely, you need to provide teams with automation triggered by commits to their source code repositories:

+-   Monitor source code repository for changes
+-   Test source code
+-   Scan source code
+-   Transform application source code into OCI
+-   Scan image
+-   Generate workload manifests
+-   Push the workload manifests to a GitOps repository
+-   Apply the workload manifests to the "production" environment
+-   Register ingress routes and DNS for the application
+-   Provision TLS certificates for the route